What is Disruptive Mood Dysregulation Disorder?

 • Psychotherapy – Such as cognitive behavioral therapy (CBT) can help children identify their thoughts and feelings while allowing them to develop coping skills for frustration. ¹⁰

-• Parent Training – May help in your interactions with your child and how you work with them to reduce irritable behavior and aggression.
+• Parent Training – This may help how you interact and work with your child to reduce irritable behavior and aggression.
 This training can help you identify predictable natures, how to be consistent with a child, and how to reward positive behaviors. ¹¹

-• Computer-Based Training – Studies have found that children struggling with DMDD may misperceive certain facial expressions as angry. ¹² Therefore, some preliminary evidence suggests computer-based training can help identify this specific problem. ¹³
+• Computer-Based Training – Studies have found that children with DMDD may misperceive certain facial expressions as anger. ¹² Therefore, some preliminary evidence suggests that computer-based training can help identify this problem. ¹³

 Final Word